akoreman/Compute-Shader-Fractal-Ray-Marching/README.md

 - Surface glow implemented by visualising how close non-hitting rays get to the geometry.
 - Coarse ambient occlusion by using the number of marching steps as an analogue for the complexity of the geometry.
 - Position based coloring.
+- Color based visualisation of rendering complexity for each pixel by keeping track how many marches are required to terminate.

 **Possible extensions:**
 - Soft shadows by keeping track of the 'width' of the lightbeam.